google/WebFundamentals/src/content/en/fundamentals/security/credential-management/save-forms.md

 ## Authenticate by sending a request

-To authenticate the user, deliver credential information to your server via `fetch()`.
+To authenticate the user, deliver credential information to your server using AJAX.

 On the server side, create an endpoint (or simply alter an existing endpoint) that responds with HTTP code 200 or 401, so that it’s clear to the browser